PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 The Mangrove Tunnels of Boca Chica

-This is my go-to spot when friends visit.
-The Boca Chica channel features the most extensive mangrove tunnel system near Key West, with passages so narrow you'll need to duck under branches.
-The best time to paddle here is two hours before high tide - you'll have enough water to explore the deepest tunnels without getting stuck.
+This is the spot I recommend to every visitor.
+The Boca Chica channel features the most extensive mangrove tunnel system near Key West, with narrow passages that require you to duck under overhanging branches and navigate tight turns.
+The best time to paddle here is two hours before high tide, when you'll have enough water to explore the deepest tunnels without getting stuck in the shallows.

-I once spent three hours lost in these tunnels (in the best way possible), discovering hidden lagoons where baby nurse sharks rest in the shallows.
-The key is to follow the current - it'll naturally guide you through the maze and back out to open water.
+I once spent three hours navigating these waterways, discovering hidden lagoons where juvenile nurse sharks rest in the protected shallows.
+The key is following the tidal current - it naturally guides you through the maze and eventually leads you back to open water.
+Many guided tours focus specifically on this area because it offers the quintessential Florida Keys kayaking experience.

 Cow Key Channel